 PulsePoint® AED App

-In addition to registering an AED with the City of Pittsburgh, you can also download and use the PulsePoint® AED app.
+In addition to registering an AED, you can also download and use the PulsePoint® AED app.
 This app allows citizens to see on their smartphone where the nearest registered AED is located in the event of a cardiac arrest situation.
 Citizens also can register AEDs throughout their community.
 The app is available for iPhone and Android and can be downloaded from the iTunes Store, Google Play, or by visiting https://www.pulsepoint.org/download/.

 Emergencies can take many forms and occur at any time.
 You never know when you might find yourself at the scene of a fire, accident, sudden cardiac arrest, overdose, or other crisis situation.